samoen/samsgame/README.md

-# samsgame
+# Knights and Bandits!

-sam's cool game
+A cool top down 2D pixel art game with adventures and pvp in a big persistent world.

-top down, big world pvp is the goal
+Join the fight!
+Be a contributor :)